Geography (Ptolemy): Renaissance

-Ptolemy had mapped the whole world from the Fortunatae Insulae (Cape Verde or Canary Islands) eastward to the eastern shore of the Magnus Sinus.
-This known portion of the world was comprised within 180 degrees.
+Ptolemy had mapped the whole world from the Fortunatae Insulae (possibly Cape Verde or the Canary Islands) eastward to the eastern shore of the Magnus Sinus.
+Ptolemy considered this known portion of the world to be comprised within 180 degrees (see below).
 In his extreme east Ptolemy placed Serica (the Land of Silk), the Sinarum Situs (the Port of the Sinae), and the emporium of Cattigara.
 On the 1489 map of the world by Henricus Martellus, which was based on Ptolemy's work, Asia terminated in its southeastern point in a cape, the Cape of Cattigara.
-Cattigara was understood by Ptolemy to be a port on the Sinus Magnus, or Great Gulf, the actual Gulf of Thailand, at eight and a half degrees north of the Equator, on the coast of Cambodia, which is where he located it in his Canon of Famous Cities.
+Cattigara was understood by Ptolemy to be a port on the Sinus Magnus, or Great Gulf, what we now call the Gulf of Thailand, at eight and a half degrees north of the Equator, on the coast of present-day Cambodia, which is where he located it in his Canon of Famous Cities.
 It was the easternmost port reached by shipping trading from the Graeco-Roman world to the lands of the Far East.

 In Ptolemy's later and better-known Geography, a scribal error was made and Cattigara was located at eight and a half degrees South of the Equator.
-On Ptolemaic maps, such as that of Martellus, Catigara was located on the easternmost shore of the Mare Indicum, 180 degrees East of the Cape St Vincent at, due to the scribal error, eight and a half degrees South of the Equator.
+On Ptolemaic maps, such as that of Martellus, Catigara was located on the easternmost shore of the Mare Indicum, 180 degrees East of the Cape St Vincent located, due to the scribal error, eight and a half degrees South of the Equator.